 For newcomers to the series, Golden and Royal are perfect starting points.
 They’re fantastic RPGs with fine-tuned combat and lovable characters.
 For loyal fans, though, what’s the true value of these updated takes?
 In some ways, it’s like a remake; the story remains largely the same, with some updated visuals and tweaks to the gameplay.
-In other ways, they’re like sequels; an unexplored story awaits, and dashes of new moments are sprinkled in throughout the journey.
+In other ways, they’re like sequels; an unexplored chapter awaits, and dashes of new moments are sprinkled in throughout the journey.
 Yet, Golden and Royal are neither remake nor sequel.
 They’re more like the “definitive” way to play Persona 4 and 5.

 Yet, my recent experience with Royal made me question the true worth of these updates.
 By the time I hit the third dungeon, my excitement waned a bit.
 The new combat mechanics gave it a shiny coat of paint, but that didn’t change the fact that the same story beats were hiding underneath.
 The new scenes with Kasumi, Maruki, and Akechi were nice breaths of fresh air, but for every eight hours of all-too-familiar gameplay, it felt like I only got a few minutes of something novel.